 We've implemented NetSuite to multiple companies on a monthly basis.
 This is our bread and butter, and we know how NetSuite works in and out.
 Implementing NetSuite without a partner, or with a partner that doesn't know what they're doing or doesn't value you as a customer is just wrong.
 Trust us when we say that you will end up saving money by contacting us before implementing NetSuite.

 But please, don't try to split up the NetSuite implementation to different vendors.
 Drawing boundaries and responsibilities is tricky, and the result is always worse than allowing us to take care of the entire implementation.
 Trust us, you will end up paying more if you split up the implementation.

 Mistake 9: Expectation management

 The final mistake we see companies make is having too many expectations for the go-live.
-Don't expect NetSuite to be the best software for all processes.
 There is much better software out there for each process (like Bezala for Expenses), but the beauty of NetSuite is that all processes are intertwined, enabling cross-process improvements.

 And don't expect improvements to come right away.
 Know that most of the process improvements will come post go live.
 Few months down the road, you'll start noticing that some parts of the process go much faster than earlier.
 And 5-6 months down the way you'll see yourself more excited about your business processes than ever before.
 But the good doesn't stop there, as you now have the world’s most potent ERP at your hands and can improve your processes as much as you'd like.